c-holtermann/extrasalt/Documentation/Introduction/Index.rst

 ----------------

 User password data is being stored in the database as salted hashes by the system extension :ref:`saltedpasswords <saltedpasswords:start>`.
 It provides three salting methods.
-This extension adds an additional salting method for password hashing.
-This is primarily useful when importing password hashes from other software like Admidio.
+This extension adds the php 5.3.7 blowfish crypt salting method for password hashing.
+This may be useful when importing password hashes from other software that uses php crypt (like Admidio).

 Salted passwords provides three hashing methods: